Missouri asks some unemployment recipients to give money back - or face consequences - KVIA

 Click here for updates on this story

-ST. LOUIS (KCTV/KSMO) — Unemployment insurance has been a lifeline for so many people during the pandemic, helping struggling people just to make ends meet.
+ST. LOUIS, Missouri (KMOV) — Unemployment insurance has been a lifeline for so many people during the pandemic, helping struggling people just to make ends meet.
 News 4 Investigates has uncovered disturbing data that shows the state of Missouri is asking thousands of people to pay the money back or face consequences.
 That’s because officials say they incorrectly paid thousands of people, to the tune of tens of millions of your tax dollars.

+“I feel like at this point, as a single mom, I have been given the short end of the stick,” Jenna Rieker said.

 “My car, taking my baby to doctor’s appointments, my house, electric, water, sewer gas, everything,” she said.